The Holocaust Memorial Museum is one of the top attractions in Washington D.C. It’s definitely worth visiting.

 The work is a dialogue between an abstract tree-like form suggesting a person and a house-like structure tipped upside down.
 The pair communicate precariousness and collapse as well as rise and recovery.

-Practical Information & Tips For Visiting the Holocaust Museum
+Practical Guide & Tips For the Holocaust Museum

 Location: The Holocaust is on the National Mall.
 It’s just south of Independence Avenue SW, between 14th Street and Raoul Wallenberg Place SW.
 Its official address is 100 Raoul Wallenberg Place SW, Washington, DC 20024.